The dog that didn't bark

 We believe this is mistaken on two levels.
 One is the idea that Sinn Féin is part of the left.
 The other is that their policy proposals offer a way to resolve the housing crisis.

 It is possible to argue that the housing crisis can be resolved short of revolution.
 What is not likely is that it will be resolved in the absence of any revolutionary threat.

 Trailing behind parliamentarianism and reformism is a recipe for demoralisation.
-Building an independent class movement relies on a direct challenge to these ideas and to the current organisations claiming leadership of the working class.
+Building an independent class movement relies on a direct challenge to these ideas and to the current leaderships of the working class.